morrislab/mlworkshop/README.md

 ## Instructors

 * [Ivan Kryukov](https://twitter.com/i_krukov) is a PhD student at the University of Calgary in the [de Koning lab](http://lab.jasondk.io/).
+Ivan's research is on inferring patterns of selection using comparative and population data.

 * [Jeff Wintersinger](http://jeff.wintersinger.org) is a PhD student at the University of Toronto in the [Morris lab](http://www.morrislab.ca/).
 Jeff's